TechnoHT/Viper4Android-presets/README.md

 Note : the presets folder is for 2.7.0.5 and below ( if works ) ONLY

 Explaination : V4A constantly update and changed how profiles work 2 times, after .0.5 and .1.5.
-The developers was provided us a profile converter which could be found in V4A Magisk module.
+The developers provided us a profile converter which could be found in V4A Magisk module.
 However, I tested myself and the result is
-99% of the profile included in this repo are broken!
-So I suggest you to downgrade, or make your own preset and commit it here, any commit are welcome.
+99% of the profile included in this repo become broken!
+So I suggest you to downgrade, or make your own preset and submit it here, any commit are welcome.